nvennin/test-www/procedures/Procedure_GDP_GMQHI_Self-Inspections.md

 * A closing meeting is conducted between the auditor and auditee, at a minimum to ensure there is clarity on the audit findings.
 * Observations are classified as either Critical, Major or Other.

-### Self—lnspection Report
+### Self-Inspection Report
-* The self—inspection report is targeted for completion within 15 working days and report issued within 20 working days post audit.
+* The self-inspection report is targeted for completion within 15 working days and report issued within 20 working days post audit.
-* A self—inspection audit number shall be assigned to each area/affiliate inspected.
+* A self-inspection audit number shall be assigned to each area/affiliate inspected.
 The number is of the format YYYY-XXX, where YYYY is year audit conducted and XXX is a sequential number.
 * Reports should contain all of the observations found during the self inspection and recommendations for improvements.
 The auditor and auditee shall both sign the self—inspection report indicating that they are in agreement with the actions assigned.
 * Quality shall raise a CAPA for observations identified.
 The CAPA owner is responsible for ensuring that the CAPA is executed and completed by the agreed due dates.
 Quality/Self-Inspection Auditor will review/approve CAPAs to ensure that the action identified is appropriate for the observation.
 * Findings which can be addressed at the time of the self inspection will not require a CAPA and their correction will be detailed in the audit report.